About Winnipeg Airports Authority Inc.

-Media personnel wishing to obtain information from WAA should contact the WAA’s Director of Communications & Public Affairs via the 24-Hour Media line, (204) 992-2791.
+Media personnel wishing to obtain information from WAA should contact the WAA’s Manager of Communications & Public Affairs via the 24-Hour Media line, (204) 992-2791.
 Additional information such as news releases, annual reports and public notices can be obtained from our website.

-Requests for interviews with WAA representatives or requests for authorization to shoot video, film footage or shoot still photography at the airport should, if possible, be made in advance to the WAA’s Director of Communications & Public Affairs.
+Requests for interviews with WAA representatives or requests for authorization to shoot video, film footage or shoot still photography at the airport should, if possible, be made in advance to the WAA’s Manager of Communications & Public Affairs.
 Authorization to shoot video, film footage or shoot still photography of specific airlines, their aircraft or facilities must be obtained directly from the airlines.

-Media personnel wishing to access non-secured areas such as parking lots, parkades, roadways, observation areas, hallways and other common areas are required to notify the WAA’s Director of Communications & Public Affairs of their intentions in advance so we can better accommodate your needs.
+Media personnel wishing to access non-secured areas such as parking lots, parkades, roadways, observation areas, hallways and other common areas are required to notify the WAA’s Manager of Communications & Public Affairs of their intentions in advance so we can better accommodate your needs.

 Media personnel are permitted to shoot video, footage or photography and conduct interviews as long as it does not impede, block or restrict airport flow and movement of travellers and airport staff.
 It is imperative that all emergency fire exits and escape routes remain clear at all times.

 All security screening areas are operated by the Canadian Air Transport Security Authority (CATSA).
 CATSA has strict regulations regarding the filming, videotaping or photographing of these areas.
 Photographing or recording video footage of monitors which display passengers’ luggage while undergoing pre-boarding is strictly prohibited without consent of CATSA.
-Media personnel are permitted to go through screening areas into secure areas only with the permission and escort of WAA’s Director of Communications & Public Relations.
+Media personnel are permitted to go through screening areas into secure areas only with the permission and escort of WAA’s Manager of Communications & Public Relations.
 Media personnel and their equipment are subject to normal security screening procedures.